walles/exactype/README.md

 * Try rotating the phone 90 degrees while long pressing and verify FeedbackWindow shows the right thing
+* Try rotating the phone 90 degrees while a popup keyboard is showing and verify nothing bad happens

 ## TODO Before Getting the First Remote Beta Tester
 A remote beta tester is somebody I'm not in daily contact with and who will have to fend for herself